Modraxis/Starblast-Thems-Skin/README.md

 2. **Add the UserScript:**
    - Open Tampermonkey from your browser's extensions menu.
    - Click on the Tampermonkey icon and select "Create a new script."
-   - Delete any existing code and replace it with the content of the [Black Sun Theme UserScript](URL_TO_RAW_SCRIPT) provided in this repository.
+   - Delete any existing code and replace it with the content of the **UserScript** provided in this repository.

 3. **Save and Activate:**
    - Save the script by pressing `Ctrl + S` (or `Cmd + S` on Mac).